How to use PowerPoint for live captioning

 In some cases people have set up their PowerPoint slides in a way that does not allow subtitling.

-Then, go into slide show menu at top ribbon in PowerPoint and select “Set Up Slide Show.”
+Then, go into the Slide Show menu at the top ribbon in PowerPoint and select “Set Up Slide Show.”

 This will open a new window.
 At upper left, select “Presented by a speaker (full screen) and hit OK at lower right.

-Re-start slides, and you should have image appearing full-screen without the bottom menu bar visible.
+Re-start slides, and you should have an image appearing full-screen without the bottom menu bar visible.

 Captions should now work properly.